 - Institute for Human Centered Design—The Institute for Human Centered Design (IHCD), founded in Boston in 1978 as Adaptive Environments, is an international non-governmental educational organization (NGO) committed to advancing the role of design in expanding opportunity and enhancing experience for people of all ages and abilities through excellence in design.
 IHCD's work balances expertise in legally required accessibility with promotion of best practices in human-centered or universal design.

 - National Endowment for the Arts is an independent federal agency that funds and promotes artistic excellence, creativity, and innovation for the benefit of individuals and communities.
 The NEA funds and supports efforts that employ universal design concepts.

-- National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) is a component of the U.S. Department of Education's Office of Special Education and Rehabilitative Services (OSERS), is the main federal agency that supports applied research, training and development to improve the lives of individuals with disabilities.
-NIDILRR funds the only national research center on universal design (Rehabilitation Engineering Research Center on Universal Design and the Built Environment)
+- National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+NIDILRR is a federal government grants-making agency that sponsors grantees to generate new disability and rehabilitation knowledge and promote its use and adoption.
+NIDILRR funds the only national research center on universal design.
+(Rehabilitation Engineering Research Center on Universal Design and the Built Environment)